 You’ll commonly hear it stated that expected revenues need to exceed the cost of capital when it comes to a new loan.
-If you’re thinking about borrowing money to move to a bigger space, purchase a new piece of equipment, or hire new employees, your lender will compare the cost of capital they’re offering against your projected revenue growth.
+If you’re thinking about taking a small business loan to help finance your business needs such as purchasing new real estate, hiring new employees, moving to a bigger space, or purchasing new equipment to help offer new products, your lender will compare the cost of capital they’re offering against your projected revenue growth.

-So if your new hires are expected to bring in extra money, but the loan you took out to hire those new employees costs more than what they make you, lenders will see your business as a poor investment.
+So if your new hires are expected to bring in new business, but the bank loan you took out to hire those new employees costs more than what they make you, lenders will see your business as a poor investment.
 But how can you make that calculation?

 Calculating Cost of Capital